 Below: A comparison of Alaska's north shore and Prudhoe Bay- the largest oil field in North America- with the Yamal

 Peninsula and the Bovanenkovo Gas Field.
+These field sizes indicate the potential risks to ecologically fragile areas.

 ||Yamal-Gydan, Siberia||Arctic Coastal Plain, Alaska